-It shall be unlawful for any bank, building and loan association, insurance company or other corporation, association, firm or enterprise whose business consists in whole or in part in the making of commercial real estate loans, to deny a loan or other financial assistance to a person applying therefor for the purpose of purchasing, constructing, improving, repairing or maintaining a dwelling, or to discriminate against him/her in the fixing of the amount, interest rate, duration, or other terms or conditions of such loan or other financial assistance, because of the race, color, religion, national origin, ancestry, sex, handicap or familial status of such person or of any person associated with him/her in connection with the loan or other financial assistance, or of the prospective owners, lessees, tenants, or occupants of the dwelling or dwellings in relation to which the loan or other financial assistance is to be made or given; however, nothing contained in this section shall impair the scope or effectiveness of the exception contained in section 12-65, subsection (b)(1) and (b)(2).
+It shall be unlawful for any bank, building and loan association, insurance company or other corporation, association, firm or enterprise whose business consists in whole or in part in the making of commercial real estate loans, to deny a loan or other financial assistance to a person applying therefor for the purpose of purchasing, constructing, improving, repairing or maintaining a dwelling, or to discriminate against him/her in the fixing of the amount, interest rate, duration, or other terms or conditions of such loan or other financial assistance, because of the race, color, religion, national origin, ancestry, sex, handicap, familial status, sexual orientation or gender identity of such person of any person associated with him/her in connection with the loan or other financial assistance, or of the prospective owners, lessees, tenants, or occupants of the dwelling or dwellings in relation to which the loan or other financial assistance is to be made or given; however, nothing contained in this section shall impair the scope or effectiveness of the exception contained in section 12-65, subsection (b)(1) and (b)(2).

 (Gen. Ords.
 1959, §58.5; Ord.
 No. 5278, 7-3-69; Ord.
 No. 7364, §2, 6-20-85; Ord.
-No. 8772, §1, 11-19-98)
+No. 8772, §1, 11-19-98; Ord.
+No. 10108, §3, 12/20/2012)